nielsvanhooy/py-cursus-work/python-beginner/lists-and-list-methods-exercises-2-en.md

 4. Drawing the data as a table can help visualize the structure

 ## Practice Suggestions:
-1. Try to write the code without looking at the solutions
-2. Predict what each piece of code will output
+1. Predict what each piece of code will output
-3. Try creating your own similar examples with different data
+2. Try creating your own similar examples with different data
-4. Practice with different data types in the inner lists
+2. Practice with different data types in the inner lists

 ```